This page features some notes on plants suitable for hedgerows in the British Isles.

 Tolerant of most conditions except deep share and exposed locations.

-Privet are considered a shrub from yesteryear, having been relatively common in gardens as hedging during the post-war period.
+Privet by many are considered a shrub from yesteryear, having been relatively common in gardens as hedging during the post-war period.
 They are however seen as relatively boring, with masses of small green leaves.

 Buddleja / Buddleia